eliseydudin/safesearch/README.md

 # safesearch λ
-a google chrome extension which calculates a website's score based on different factors
+a google chrome extension which calculates a website's safety score based on different factors